ashgupta1971/DualBootLinuxMint/install-lightweight-apps.md

         $ sudo apt-get install vim-gtk

-1. Get the vim configuration file [*vimrc*](https://ashgupta1971.github.io/DualBootLinuxMint/Common/vimrc "vimrc") and copy it to *johndoe's* home directory with the name *.vimrc*.
+Get the vim configuration file [*vimrc*](https://ashgupta1971.github.io/DualBootLinuxMint/Common/vimrc "vimrc") and copy it to *johndoe's* home directory with the name *.vimrc*.

 ## Setup the Music Player Backend

+The *Music Player Daemon* is meant to be used as the backend of a client/server music system.
+It can work with multiple instances of music player clients simultaneously and even stream music to other hosts.

-1. Install the *Music Player Daemon*:
+To install the *Music Player Daemon* execute:

         $ sudo apt-get install mpd mpc

-1. Configure the *Music Player Daemon* by first creating its working and playlist directories:
+Configure the *Music Player Daemon* by first creating its working and playlist directories:

         $ mkdir -p ~/.config/mpd/playlists

-1. Next, download the *Music Player Daemon* configuration file [*mpd.conf*](https://github.com/ashgupta1971/dotfiles/blob/master/mpd/mpd.conf "mpd.conf") and copy it to *~/.config/mpd/mpd.conf*
+Next, download the *Music Player Daemon* configuration file [*mpd.conf*](https://github.com/ashgupta1971/dotfiles/blob/master/mpd/mpd.conf "mpd.conf") and copy it to *~/.config/mpd/mpd.conf*

 ## Install a Music Player